 “Just as God provided Moses an exact pattern for building the Tabernacle, said the Campbells, so he had provided an exact pattern for his people to follow when restoring the apostolic church of the first century.
 And if people of good will would only use their common sense, the Campbells believed (following the steps of the English philosopher John Locke), they would soon discover that divine pattern and agree on its details.
 [New paragraph] But there was a flaw in the Campbells’ proposal.”
 (Fudge, Edward.
 “How It Happened: Some Historical Perspective.”
 New Wineskins.
 March – April 2010).

-The Holy Spirit teaches us in 1 Corinthians 11:1-2 to, “Be imitators of me, as I am of Christ.
+The Holy Spirit teaches us in 1 Corinthians 11:1–2, “Be imitators of me, as I am of Christ.
 Now I commend you because you remember me in everything and maintain the traditions even as I delivered them to you.”

 “Paul urged the saints in Philippi, ‘Join in imitating me, brothers, and observe those who live according to the example you have in us’ (Philippians 3:17).
 To the Corinthians he wrote, ‘Therefore I urge you, be imitators of me.
 This is why I have sent to you Timothy, who is my beloved and faithful child in the Lord.
 He will remind you about my ways in Christ Jesus’ (1 Corinthians 4:16-17).
 ‘Be imitators of me, as I also am of Christ’ (1 Corinthians 11:1).
 The writer of Hebrews gave this wise counsel: ‘Remember your leaders who have spoken God’s word to you.
 As you carefully observe the outcome of their lives, imitate their faith’ (Hebrews 13:7)” (Maxey, Al. “Pondering Patternism.”
 New Wineskins.
 March – April 2010. emp. added).